Early-Career Researchers

 Doctoral Studies

-Doing a doctorate is the first step in an academic career, but embarking on a dissertation project does not necessarily entail a career in academia.
+Completing a doctorate is the first step towards an academic career, but embarking on a dissertation project does not necessarily entail a career in academia.
 A doctorate opens many doors in terms of career paths.
 There are different ways of obtaining a doctorate.
 Both individual doctorates and structured doctoral programs are available at the University of Bremen.

 The Post-Doc Phase